News

 Paul Brown

-Every year, on the second Tuesday in October, we join the world in celebrating Ada Lovelace Day to recognise the achievements of the 19th century mathematician, writer, and pioneering tech visionary.
+Every year, on the second Tuesday in October, we join the world in celebrating Ada Lovelace Day to recognise the achievements of the 19th-century mathematician, writer, and pioneering tech visionary.

 Gender equity is one of the pillars of FDM’s commitment to diversity.
-To mark Ada Lovelace Day, we wanted to share some of the life and achievements of this extraordinary woman whose legacy has inspired future generations of women to pursue careers in technology.
+To mark Ada Lovelace Day, we wanted to share some of the achievements of this extraordinary woman whose legacy has inspired future generations of women to pursue careers in technology.

 History would have remembered Ada Lovelace simply for being the daughter of flamboyant romantic poet Lord Byron and mathematician Lady Byron.
 But she earned her place in our collective memories for much, much more.